oracle-quickstart/oci-visual-builder/README.md

 ```

-2. Run your tests using the Terraform CLI or build a new package and deploy on ORM.
+2. Run your test using the Terraform CLI or build a new package and deploy on ORM.